jacksluong/barnata/README.md

 [kanata](https://github.com/jtroo/kanata) runs as root under a launchd daemon registered from the app bundle.

 Inspired by [kanata-tray](https://github.com/rszyma/kanata-tray).
-Barnata simplifies the setup for you, with clear permissions required in System Settings, permissions that persist across kanata updates, and a settings window for easy customization.
+Barnata simplifies the start-at-login setup for you, with clear permissions required in System Settings, permissions that persist across kanata updates, and a settings window for easy customization.

 ## Install